 Pete Wright is an attorney who represents children with special educational needs.
 In second grade, Pete was diagnosed with learning disabilities including dyslexia, dysgraphia and ADHD.
 He was fortunate – his learning problems were identified early.
 His parents obtained intensive Orton-Gillingham remediation for him by Diana Hanbury King.
 Pete's determination to help children grew out of his own educational experiences.
 While attending Randolph Macon College, Pete worked in a Juvenile Training School as a houseparent.
 After graduation with a degree in Psychology, he worked in another Juvenile Training School as a counselor and later became a Juvenile Probation Officer in the Juvenile Court system.
 In 1972, he was honored as Virginia's "Juvenile Probation Officer of the Year."
 During that time, Pete was also attending evening college in a graduate psychology program at Virginia Commonwealth University.
 In 1977, Pete graduated from T. C. Williams Law School at the University of Richmond.

-On the 22nd birthday of the ADA, Marilyn Bartlett, a member of the ISEA Class of 2012 spoke to the class.
+Marilyn Bartlett, a member of the ISEA Class of 2012 spoke to the class via skype from Austria.
 Marilyn Bartlett, a person who has dyslexia, sued the NY Board of Law Examiners for refusing to provide reasonable accommodations on the bar examination.
 Judge Sotomayor, who was later appointed to the U.S. Court of Appeals for the Second Circuit, ruled for Ms. Bartlett, awarding her injunctive relief and damages.